 That verse’s specific use of the term ” the (singular) commandment” immediately takes our minds to the 4th of the famous 10 commandments (Exodus 20:1-17) that served as not only the opening to the Mosaic law but also the moral heart and center of that entire body of law.
 That 4th commandment was the command to keep the weekly Sabbath as a day of rest.
 While it’s true that the Mosaic law instructed the Jews to make Sabbath days of the first and last days of the Feast of Unleavened Bread, it is a real stretch to refer to those instructions as “the (singular) commandment.”
 That term so much more easily fits the 4th commandment.
 And if that’s the commandment to which those women were being obediently restful, it blows the theory of the crucifixion Sabbath being something other than the typical Sabbath completely out of the water.

-Well, I could continue in my description of the argument for a Wednesday crucifixion because there are other points of debate and other verses to cite.
-I hope, though, that I’ve offered enough here for you to not only catch the gist of the argument but also understand the argument’s strengths and weaknesses.
+Well, I could continue in my description of the argument for a Wednesday crucifixion because there are other points of debate and other verses to cite, but I’ll stop here.
+I trust, though, that I’ve already offered enough for you to not only catch the gist of the argument but also understand the argument’s strengths and weaknesses.
 And, as you’ve probably surmised by now, I agree with those who conclude that the weaknesses cancel out the strengths.
 Don’t get me wrong, the idea of a Wednesday crucifixion certainly makes for an interesting study, one to which I’ve devoted more hours than I can recall.
 But, when all the studying is said and done, I just can’t sign off on the idea.